BOMILK/Hello-World/README.md

 # Hello-World
+Hi Humans!
-the first repository to share some of options in my brain
+I'd liske to share some of ideas in my brain, mabe it is boring or interest, I hope we can kearn together!